A Complexity-Brightness Correlation in Gamma Ray Bursts

 The results presented so far were obtained with a fixed SE index, $\nu=1/3$.
-Now we present a second fitting variant.
+We now present a second fitting variant.
 As was mentioned above, the ATP for the whole sample indicates a larger $\nu$ for the decaying slope and a lower $\nu$ for the rising slope.
-Despite the fact that the difference results from the contribution of weak GRBs, it would be interesting to check the behavior of time constants when $\nu$ is fixed to different values for the two slopes.
-Unfortunately, we cannot then use a common $\beta$ for both slopes, this would lead to unacceptable values of $\chi^2$.
-Therefore, we performed {\it independent} 2-parametric fits ($\beta, t_{r,d}$) for both slopes which gives a 20\% worse accuracy, setting $\nu_r = 0.30$, $\nu_d = 0.37$.
-With such a fit, $\tr$ becomes systematically smaller (by factor 0.51), and $\td$ systematically larger (by factor 1.6).
-Such an effect on the time constants is due to the strong correlation $\nu-t_{r,d}$ (see Fig.~\ref{fig:scat} in Appendix~B).
-These time constants rescaled by a factor 1/0.51 and 1/1.6 are shown in Figure~\ref{fig2}.
+Despite the fact that the difference results from the contribution of weak GRBs, it would be interesting to check the behavior of the time constants when $\nu$ is fixed to different values for the two slopes.
+Unfortunately, we cannot then use a common $\beta$ for both slopes, as this would lead to unacceptable values of $\chi^2$.
+Therefore, we performed {\it independent} 2-parameter fits ($\beta_r, t_{r}$) and ($\beta_d, t_{d}$) for the two slopes setting $\nu_r = 0.30$, $\nu_d = 0.37$.
+(These fits give 20\% larger statistical errors for the time constants as compared to the simultaneous 3-parameter fit.)
+With such a fit, $\tr$ becomes systematically smaller (by a factor 0.51), and $\td$ systematically larger (by a factor 1.6).
+Such an effect on the time constants is due to the strong correlation $\nu-t_{r,d}$ (see Fig.~\ref{fig10} in Appendix~B).
+These time constants rescaled by a factor 1/0.51 and 1/1.6 are shown in Figure~\ref{fig4}.